Artificial diffusion for convective and acoustic low Mach number flows I: Analysis of the modified equations, and application to Roe-type schemes: Analysis of the discrete Euler equations with artificial diffusion

 In their survey of low Mach number Roe-type schemes for the convective limit, Gu \& Li \cite{li_mechanism_2013} offered three guidelines for the design of low Mach number schemes.
 The first guideline states that $\mu_{22}\sim\mathcalOM{0}$ or smaller is necessary for accuracy at the convective limit, as previously discussed for \cite{dellacherie_analysis_2010}.
 The second guideline states that $\mu_{11}$ should be between $\mathcalOM{}$ and $\mathcalOM{0}$ inclusive, where $\mu_{11}\sim\mathcalOM{}$ may allow some small pressure chequerboards, but $\mu_{11}\sim\mathcalOM{0}$ will suppress all pressure chequerboards.
-This guideline matches the analysis for the convective and mixed scalings in the previous section, but by including acoustic effects in the analysis, we can see why there exists a range of acceptable values for $\mu_{11}$, and what situations each scaling is suitable for. $\mu_{11}\sim\mathcalOM{0}$ corresponds to the convective scaling and results in the Brezzi-Pitk{\"a}ranta stabilisation term that prevents pressure chequerboards but damps out acoustic waves, whereas $\mu_{11}\sim\mathcalOM{}$ corresponds to the mixed scaling which allows acoustic variations into the solution at the expense of the Brezzi-Pitk{\"a}ranta stabilisation.
-Gu \& Li also state that if $\mu_{11}$ is only increased to $\mathcalOM{0}$ on the continuity equation, then very little improvement in the control of the pressure chequerboards is seen compared to $\mu_{11}\sim\mathcalOM{}$.
-Equations (\ref{eq:fv-entropyvar-diffusion}) and (\ref{eq:WeissSmith_diffusion},\ref{eq:interface_delta_up}) show that if $\mu_{11}$ is different in each equation then the equivalent diffusion in the entropy variables will not exactly match (\ref{eq:fv-entropyvar-diffusion}), which could explain the degraded performance.
+This guideline matches the analysis for the convective and mixed scalings in the previous section, but again by including acoustic effects in the analysis we can see why this choice exists, and which flows each scaling is suitable for.
+Gu \& Li also state that if $\mu_{11}\sim\mathcalOM{0}$ only in the continuity equation, very little improvement in the control of pressure chequerboards is seen compared to $\mu_{11}\sim\mathcalOM{}$.
+Equations (\ref{eq:fv-entropyvar-diffusion}) and (\ref{eq:WeissSmith_diffusion},\ref{eq:interface_delta_up}) show that if $\mu_{11}$ in $\delta U$ is different in each equation then the equivalent diffusion in the entropy variables will not exactly match (\ref{eq:fv-entropyvar-diffusion}), which could explain the degraded performance.
 The third guideline states that a cut-off Mach number should only be used in denominators, i.e. when it decreases the diffusion.
-Using this guideline means, firstly, that $\mu_{22}$ will not be increased beyond $\mathcalOM{0}$ by a cut-off Mach number, which would compromise the accuracy for convective flow features, and secondly, $\mu_{11}$ can still be decreased in the convective scaling, which can alleviate some stability issues relating to the $\mathcalOM{\-2}$ spectral radius.
+The issue of cut-off Mach numbers has not been covered here, but broadly speaking this guideline means, firstly, that $\mu_{22}$ will not be increased beyond $\mathcalOM{0}$ by a cut-off Mach number, which would compromise the accuracy for convective flow features, and secondly, $\mu_{11}$ can still be decreased in the convective scaling, which alleviates the stability issue related to the $\mathcalOM{\-2}$ spectral radius.
 See \cite{li_mechanism_2013} for details of this implementation.

-As already discussed in section \ref{sec:continuous}, the scaling for the mixed scheme with non-vanishing off-diagonal terms matches the required scaling found in \cite{bruel_low_2019}.